Old Fashioned Tea Cakes Recipe

 These cakes may be kept for 2-3 days at room temperature, or up to 3 months in the freezer.

-If freezing, your cakes should be stored in an airtight container to prevent them from drying out or absorbing other flavors.
-If freezing, make sure they are tightly wrapped to prevent freezer burn.
+If freezing, your cakes should be stored in an airtight container to prevent them from drying out.
+Make sure they are tightly wrapped to prevent freezer burn.

 Try These Other Great Sweet Treats